 - Record details of records requested in the requisition register.
 Indicate date requested, document reference, the person requesting and the officer who has retrieved the record

-- If file is acidic, torn and in need of repair, record the file(s) in the conservation register and hand it over to conservation section for restoration
+- If a file is acidic, torn and in need of repair, record the file(s) in the conservation register and hand it over to the conservation section for restoration.

-- Hand over all the retrieved the files to the search room staff
+- Hand over all the retrieved files to the search room staff.

 4. Replacement of worn out archival boxes

-- Place the new archival box onto the correct shelf
+- Place the new archival box into the correct shelf.

 - Prepare the records to be digitized.
 This involves: